Food Intolerances and You

 Food Intolerance Vs Allergy

-These chemicals can be found both naturally in foods or added.
+These components in food can be found both naturally in foods or added.
 Hives and asthma are triggered in sensitive people.
-As a result, the skin can be affected by certain chemicals found naturally in or added to food.
 These symptoms are sometimes unpleasant, but they are not life-threatening.

-It takes time for the symptoms to occur, it may take several hours to several days for these symptoms to occur.
+It takes time for the symptoms to occur, it may take several hours to several days.
 Sometimes these symptoms may not occur every time the offending food is consumed.
 The symptoms occur when a certain amount or threshold of the food has been eaten.
 This threshold varies significantly between people and there aren’t any tests for food intolerances.

 Common dietary approaches to reduce the symptoms of food intolerances are to eliminate or find an exchange.
 A low FODMAP diet is often necessary to pinpoint particular foods that may trigger food intolerance symptoms.
 We suggest you see a dietitian before modifying your diet; we don’t want you to restrict yourself from healthy foods.
 A good dietitian will help ensure that these diets are implemented so that they are effective and provide adequate amounts of essential nutrients.